kilon/lighthouse/README.md

 ### 1.2.2 helpme
 Will send you to this documentation

-### 1.2.3 doc \<search_terms\>
+### 1.2.3 doc \<search_term\>
-A documentation command that help you find several terms in pharo documentation.
+A documentation command that help you find a search term (the terms can be one or more words separated by space) in pharo documentation.
 For example
 ```
-!doc roassal pharo
+!doc roassal
 ```
-This command will search for terms roassal and pharo and will return separate results for each.
+This command will search for term roassal and will return separate results for each.
 You can also accomplish the same result with **what is** keywords.
 Case is ignored.
 For example
 ```
 what is pharo